Tunglin-Li/lithe-course/readme.txt

 ### Learn More
 For a full step-by-step tutorial with images, please visit:
 👉 [Complete Lithe Course Introduction Guide](https://tunglinli.com/blog/lithe-course-intro/)

+== Screenshots ==

+1. Manage all your courses from the WordPress admin list view
+2. Add and customize course blocks in the block editor
+3. Example layout of a course template using Lithe Course
+4. Example layout of a lesson template with progress tracking

 == Installation ==